Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

 Pronounced draft, it’s synonymous with potion.
 This version of the word is more often found in video games and fiction, however.

-Potion and brew are often used interchangeably.
+Potion and brew are often used interchangeably because potions are brewed.
 Brews can be enchanted infusions or mixtures meant to be consumed.
 Usually when you’re talking about something very thick, or something fermented, you would use the term brew rather than potion.
 So a brew can essentially be a drink or a food.
 For example, your coffee is a brew, beer is a brew, and stews are brews.

 Elixirs refer to drinks meant to give health and vitality, only they are not infused.
 Rather, powders and extracts are dissolved in a water and/or alcohol base, and it’s usually sweetened with honey, syrup, mashed fruits or other sweeteners.